sameerabalay/Dockless_Mobility/README.md

 ### Results

 ### Future Work
+  Integrate different event data as features into the model
+  Explore different models for Downtown Austin, UT Austin, South Congress
+  Present to City of Austin Transportation Department
+  Using hourly weather data for future modeling

 ### Acknowledgments
   City of Austin Transportation Department
   Galvanize Instructors and Classmates of Galvanize Jan 2019 Cohort